ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 Simulation Input Folder
 ~~~~~~~~~~~~~~~~~~~~~~~

-The simulation input folder contins the JSON parameters file used to run the simulation as well as all
+The simulation input folder contains the JSON parameters file used to run the simulation as well as all
-relavent csv files.
-Relavent csv files include all those referred to in JSON parameters as well as any
+relevant csv files.
+Relevant csv files include all those referred to in JSON parameters as well as any
 additional files referred to in the scenario parameters csv file (for example if different scenarios
 used different UAV spawn locations).